biaslab/LAR/README.md

-Variational Message Passing for AR(p) model
+Variational Message Passing for AR(p) models
 ============
 This project makes use of ForneyLab.jl